 Budgets for Subrecipients, other than DOE FFRDC Contractors.

-You must provide a separate cumulative R&R budget for each subawardee that is expected to perform work estimated to be more than \$100,000 or 50 percent of the total work effort (whichever is less).
-If you are selected for award, you must submit a multi-year budget for each of these subrecipients (See Section IV.D for submission of Subrecipients' multi-year budgets).
+You must provide a separate cumulative R&R budget for each subrecipient that is expected to perform work estimated to be more than \$100,000 or 50 percent of the total work effort (whichever is less).
+If you are selected for award, you must submit a multi-year budget for each of these subrecipients.
 Download the R&R Budget Attachment from the R&R SUBAWARD BUDGET ATTACHMENT(S) FORM and e-mail it to each subrecipient that is required to submit a separate budget.
 After the subrecipient has emailed its completed budget back to you, attach it to one of the blocks provided on the form.
 Use up to ten letters of the subrecipient's name (plus.xfd) as the file name (e.g., ucla.xfd or energyres.xfd).